Kraft Heinz banks on Anheuser-Busch executive in strategy shift

-(Reuters) - Kraft Heinz Co replaced Chief Executive Officer Bernardo Hees with Anheuser-Busch InBev veteran Miguel Patricio, changing leadership after years of cost-cutting that has hurt some of its biggest brands.
+(Reuters) - Kraft Heinz Co said on Monday it would replace Chief Executive Officer Bernardo Hees with Anheuser-Busch InBev marketing chief Miguel Patricio, as one of the world’s largest packaged food companies looks to reinvigorate its brands after years of cutting costs dented their value.

-The announcement follows a cut in the company’s dividend payouts to investors after it wrote down the value of the Kraft and Oscar Mayer brand names and other assets by more than $15 billion in February.
+In February, the Heinz ketchup maker cut its dividend payouts, wrote down the value its marquee Kraft and Oscar Mayer brands and other assets by more than $15 billion and disclosed a regulatory probe into its accounting practices.

-It also faces a U.S. Securities and Exchange Commission probe into its accounting practices and market commentators applauded the move as a shift in strategy, pushing shares in the company up 1 percent.

-In an interview published on Monday, the Wall Street Journal quoted Patricio as saying he planned to move the Heinz ketchup maker’s strategy in a new direction after a campaign of cuts which have weakened its brands in the fight for space on store shelves.
+The broad sector has struggled with rising transportation and commodity costs along with a shift in consumer preferences to more niche health-focused brands.

+The Velveeta cheese maker’s second biggest shareholder 3G Capital has pushed the company to rein in expenses to tackle higher costs and sluggish growth, a strategy it has used effectively at Heinz and Anheuser-Busch, another company in which it has a stake.

 3G and Warren Buffett’s Berkshire Hathaway Inc together own more than 50 percent of Kraft Heinz.

-Prior to AB InBev, Patricio had also worked at a range of major consumer goods producers including Philip Morris, Coca-Cola Co and Johnson & Johnson.

-“The change at the top of Kraft Heinz is a positive development,” said Roosevelt Investment Group fund manager Jason Benowitz, who previously held a stake in Kraft Heinz.
+“The change at the top of Kraft Heinz is a positive development,” said Roosevelt Investment Group fund manager Jason Benowitz, which previously held a stake in Kraft Heinz.

 “It shows that management and the board understand the serious nature of the challenges facing the company.
 Kraft Heinz ... cannot further cost cut its way to prosperity.”